janmarthedal/janmr.com/_drafts/archimedes-twin-circles-illustrated.markdown

   </div>
 </figure>

-The red circles will always be of equal size (try moving the vertical line by dragging the bottom knob).
+The green circles will always be of equal size (try clicking on the canvas or move the vertical line by dragging the bottom knob).